BrunoPC66/Time-to-sleep/README.md

-##My first software
+**My first software**

-It's a simple program that allows you to set a time to your computer get shutdown
+It's a simple program that allows you to set a time for your computer to get shutdown.